theres-waldo/apz-notes/README.md

 This is not documentation.
 Anything here may well be out of date a minute after I've written it.

+## 2019-09-30

+**APZ has two different codepaths where it computes a transform for hit-testing purposes**

+Three, actually, if you count WebRender:

+1. During APZ hit testing, to decide which hit testing tree node to target
+   * For non-WebRender, this walks the hit testing tree and unapplies each node's `APZCTreeManager::ComputeTransformForNode()`.
+   * For WebRender, this presumably does something similar inside WebRender.
+1. When converting the screen coordinates into APZC coordinates, it uses `GetScreenToApzcTransform()`.
+(These then get converted further into Gecko coordinates using `GetApzcToGeckoTransform()`.)

+In principle, `GetScreenToApzcTranform()` should return the same transform as multiplying together the `ComputeTransformForNode()` for every node from the APZC to the root, and implementing it that way should have no effect on correctness.
+We do not implement it that way, in part for historical reasons (`GetScreenToApzcTranform()` predates `ComputeTransformForNode()`) and in part for performance reasons (`GetScreenToApzcTranform()` uses the "ancestor transforms" which are segments of the multiplication that only change during hit testing tree updates and are pre-computed and cached during such updates).

+We should be careful to make sure these functions remain in sync.
+Already today, there are some subtle differences:

+* The ancestor transforms used in `GetScreenToApzcTranform()` have special handling for perspective transforms, which `ComputeTransformForNode()` lacks.
+* `ComputeTransformForNode()` handles async transforms on scrollbar layers.

+The second one is fine (a scrollbar layer is never on a path from the APZC to the root), but the first is a subtle bug that may have a user-noticeable effect on some pages with perspective transforms.

+There may be existing inconsistencies with the WebRender codepath as well, which I haven't investigated.

 ## 2019-09-16

 **Under what circumstances does `APZCTreeManager::ReceiveInputEvent()` return its various return values?**